dywisor/kernelconfig/doc/rst/userguide.rst

     ``/var/tmp`` is used as fallback
     if ``/tmp`` does not have enough free space.

+--print-installinfo
+    List the directory paths where kernelconfig looks for settings, include files, configuration sources, cached and data files, alongside with their overall status (exists/missing).

+    The paths are grouped (``settings:``, ``include`` a.s.o.), and are printed in descending order of priority.

+    No configuration file is generated when this mode is requested.

 --list-source-names
     List the names of all known configuration sources.
     The information is based on file-exists checks and may be inaccurate.